 Re-tune Your Channels

 Sometimes all your TV needs to fix a small problem is to re-tune the channels.
 So go into your TV settings and try doing an auto tune.
 It may just solve all your issues.
+If your auto tune isn’t working, there are some trouble shooting steps in this article.

 Call a Professional